abachma2/recycle/CONTRIBUTING.rst

 Acquiring Cyclus and Workflow
 -----------------------------

-We begin with a fork of the main ("blessed") Cyclus repository.
+We begin with a fork of the main ("blessed") Recycle repository.
 After initially forking the repo, we will have two branches in our fork: "Master" and "Develop".

-Acquiring a Fork of the Cyclus Repository
+Acquiring a Fork of the Recycle Repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A fork is *your* copy of Cyclus.
+A fork is *your* copy of Recycle.
 Github offers an excellent `tutorial <http://help.github.com/fork-a-repo/>`_ on how to set one up.
-The rest of this example assumes you have set up the "upstream" repository as ``cyclus/core``.
+The rest of this example assumes you have set up the "upstream" repository as ``recycle/core``.
 Note that git refers to your fork as "origin".

 First, let's make our "work" branch:
 ::
-    .../cyclus_dir/$ git branch work
+    .../recycle_dir/$ git branch work
-    .../cyclus_dir/$ git push origin work
+    .../recycle_dir/$ git push origin work

 We now have the following situation: there exists the "blessed" copy of the Master and Develop branches, there exists your fork's copy of the Master, Develop, and Work branches,